federicotdn/kubectl-portal/README.md

 | When connecting to Services, must provide the Service's name | When connecting to Services, must provide the Service's name. |
 | When connecting to Pods, must provide the Pod's name. | When connecting to Pods, must provide the Pod's DNS name (e.g. `10-244-2-1.default.pod`). |

+## Related Projects
+- [kubectl-plugin-socks5-proxy](https://github.com/yokawasa/kubectl-plugin-socks5-proxy) - structured like kubectl-portal, but runs a SOCKS5 proxy instead of an HTTP one.

 ## Additional Links

 Additional useful information can be found here: